 The pale colour is green in life fading to yellow in death.
-The female of this species is similar to viridissimus but markings on the metascutellum differ.
+The female of this species is similar to glutinosae and dispar.
+Examination of the penis valve or saw is required for determination.
 In viridis the metascutellum is sometimes entirely pale, often darkened on the hind margin, or with a crescent-shaped dark mark that is sometimes divided into two spots.
-In viridissimus, the metascutellum is pale with a conspicuous black spot centrally that is round or elliptical.
+In glutinosae, the metascutellum is pale with a conspicuous black spot centrally that is round or elliptical.
 Males of this species have a black mesosternum.

 Euura viridis larvae feed on birches.